-Our Beginner 5K: FINISH program focuses on beginners, but all levels of walkers and runners are welcome.
-The program is structured to help you cross the finish line of your first race in just 12 weeks!
+Our Beginner 5K + 4 Mile: FINISH program focuses on beginners, but all levels of walkers and runners are welcome.
+The program is structured to help you cross the finish line of your first race in just 10 weeks!
 It can also help existing runners meet new performance goals.
 Along the way we’ll provide you with motivation to keep you moving, guidance and advice, weekly group training runs or walks, and educational clinics on topics such as proper nutrition, choosing the right gear, and avoiding injury.
 Plus, you’ll have the camaraderie of others just like you!

 The Program meets twice a week during the training period, Tuesday evenings at 6:30 pm, Wednesday evenings at 6:30 pm, and Saturday mornings at 8 am.
 The workouts will last about an hour to an hour and a half as we increase mileage throughout the season.
-This program will conclude with a 5K race on April 27th, 2019.
-We'll have an Information Session at Fleet Feet Carrboro on Thursday, February 7th at 6:30 pm - meet your coaches, mentors, and learn more about the program!
+This program will include training for a 5K on March 28th, 2020 and continue for another 2 weeks to prepare participant for the Fleet Feet 4 Miler on April 18th, 2020.
+We'll have an Information Session at Fleet Feet Carrboro on Tuesday, February 4th at 6:30 pm - meet your coaches, mentors, and learn more about the program!

 - Season Logistics: Tuesdays at 6:30 pm in Carrboro, Wednesdays at 6:30 pm in Durham, and Saturday Mornings at 8 am alternating between the two stores.